akramayman/Algorithms-for-Sequence-Analysis/README.md

 - Implement classical and modern sequence analysis algorithms
 - Understand their computational complexity and applications
 - Apply them to bioinformatics problems

+# Assignment 01 – Implementation of Naive Pattern Search

+## 📌 Overview

+This assignment implements the **Naive Pattern Search algorithm**, which is the simplest method for finding occurrences of a pattern within a text.
+The algorithm checks every possible alignment of the pattern in the text and compares characters one by one.

+---

+## 🧠 Algorithm: Naive Pattern Search

+### 💡 Idea
+The naive approach slides the pattern over the text one position at a time and checks for a match at each position.

+For each shift:
+- Compare the pattern with the current substring of the text
+- If all characters match → report occurrence
+- Otherwise → shift by one position

+---